 ps is a complex command.
 It takes several options, some of which differ from one version of UNIX to another.
 To add to the confusion, you may need different options on different UNIX versions to get the same information!
-We will use options available on the two major types of UNIX systems, those derived from System V (such as most of the versions for Intel 386/486 PCs, as well as IBM's AIX and Hewlett-Packard's HP/UX) and BSD (DEC's Ultrix, SunOS, BSD/OS).
+We will use options available on the two major types of UNIX systems, those derived from System V (such as many of the versions for Intel Pentium PCs, as well as IBM's AIX and Hewlett-Packard's HP/UX) and BSD (Mac OS X, SunOS, BSD/OS).
 If you aren't sure which kind of UNIX version you have, try the System V options first.